MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 ```

 Notice that the `gender` field was added with a `null` value.
 This is a problem because the original JSON did not have a `gender` field.
 This is corruption.
 If send this value back to the server, it may set an existing value to `null` even though the original value was not `null`.

+### Field Order Preservation

+Some code is sensitive to the ordering of fields.
+For example, if you are using Firestore, the order of fields is important.
+If you convert JSON to a Dart object and back, the order of fields may change.
+This can cause problems with Firestore.
+Jayse preserves field ordering.